 They’re the four words you dread hearing as a netball coach: “I’m away for finals”.

 Nothing kills your team’s chances at the end of the season quicker than having players unavailable to take the court.
 Even during the regular rounds, it’s a constant challenge to juggle the team’s performance when players are ducking in and out.

-And while there’s nothing you can do when injury strikes, it’s an eternal frustration that many coaches face when players or their families announce they’ve booked holidays and will be absent for one or more finals rounds.
+And while there’s nothing you can do when injury strikes, it’s an eternal frustration that many coaches face when players or their families announce they’ve booked holidays and will be absent for multiple games, including finals.

 One of the toughest decisions I ever had to make as a coach was leaving an under-age player (and one of the team’s best players) on the bench for an entire grand final – the only time I’ve ever had a player not take the court in a final.
-The player had played the entire season, however their family had revealed a few weeks before finals that they had booked an overseas holiday and would miss the semi-final and preliminary final but return the day before the grand final.
+The player had played the entire season, however their family had announced a few weeks before finals that they had booked an overseas holiday and would miss the semi-final and preliminary final but return the day before the grand final.

 COACHING VIDEOS: SIGN UP NOW TO ACCESS MORE THAN 400 DRILLS AND SKILLS!

-Forced to hurriedly qualify another player to cover that absence, the team won through to the grand final, which was an incredibly tight match that our team won by a single goal.
-With that player having missed the three previous training sessions, as well as the semi-final and preliminary final, in my view it would have been unfair on the other members of the team to put that player out there in such a tight game, when the rest of the team had been working towards playing well together for the previous three weeks.
+Forced to hurriedly qualify another player to cover that absence, the team reached the grand final, which was an incredibly tight match that our team won by a single goal.
+With that player having missed the three previous training sessions, as well as the semi-final and preliminary final, we felt it would have been unfair on the other members of the team to put that player out there in such a tight game, when the rest of the team had been working towards playing well together for the previous three weeks.

 Did the absent player also play a role in the team reaching the grand final?
 Absolutely – they’d played great netball throughout the season.
 But there were nine other players to consider who had been able to remain 100% committed throughout.